palantir/palantir-cloudpak/README.md

 The Palantir operator to install P4CP4D results in the following OpenShift namespaces being created:

-- `$NAMESPACE` - the environment variable defined as part of the installation steps above is the name of the namespace used to run the Palantir Operator deployment.
+- `$NAMESPACE` - the configuration value specified in `configuration.sh` as part of the installation steps above is the name of the namespace used to run the Palantir Operator deployment.
 - `palantir-cloudpak-compute-misc` - namespace which contains non-Spark Palantir compute services.
 - `palantir-cloudpak-compute-spark` - namespace which contains Spark specific Palantir compute services.
 - `palantir-cloudpak-data` - namespace which contains persisted data storage services (Cassandra, Elastic Search, etc).